quant5/intro-to-redis/introduction-to-redis.md

     rq.put(task)
 ```

-Now, simply launch separate instances of Python (see `redis-worker.py`) and run the worker script:
+Now, simply launch separate instances of Python (see `redis-worker.ipynb`) and run the worker script:

 ```python